MattiaCazzolla/Neuroengineering-project/README.md

 The dataset contained a total of 820 images from 4 patients (respectively 280, 240, 150, 150).

 # Preprocessing
-The preprocessing pipeling implemented tries to:
+The preprocessing pipeline implemented tries to:
 - remove the Gaussian noise with a Total Variation Denoising [technique](https://www.sciencedirect.com/science/article/abs/pii/016727899290242F?via%3Dihub)
 - enhance the high frequency component